335. Fraudcast News

 – The dramatic locking of the car doors, as well as the air conditioner flaps, was a nice quick gag.

-– I broke pretty quickly into this one, where no more than three minutes in we get the crazy Hibbert montage, which ends with him tricking Bart by having Barney dress up like him in an incredibly realistic costume and facial prosthetic, then emerges from a rail thin tree with a gigantic grin on his face brandishing a needle.
-I just had to laugh, it’s just so insane.
+– I broke pretty quickly into this one, as no more than three minutes in we get the crazy Hibbert montage, which ends with him tricking Bart by having Barney dress up like him in an incredibly realistic costume and facial prosthetic, then he magically emerges from behind a tree with a gigantic grin on his face brandishing a needle.
+I just had to laugh, it’s so insane.

 – Not only are Patty and Selma in the crowd booing Bart, but so is Jacqueline Bouvier.
 So much for a grandmother’s love.